Monday, October 9, 2006

 Oh silly, naive woman.

 All that getting older meant was that I was now eligible to experience Peer Pressure For The 21st Century.
 What might that be, you ask?
 Only every time someone turns to me and says, “Hey, you wanna go and get some coffee?”
 Because no, I don’t.
-And apparently, the fact that I am thirty-four years old and do not drink coffee makes me just as much of a nerd now as I was when I wore maroon knee socks to the first day of eighth grade.
+And apparently, the fact that I am thirty-four years old and do not drink coffee makes me just as much of a nerd now as I was back when I wore maroon knee socks to the first day of eighth grade.

 And what I want to know is, just who got to make that rule?
 Because I hate to break it to you, all you super-caffeinated, latte-loving, Hot Beverage Elitists.
 But coffee?
 Does Not Taste Good.
 And deep down in your secret heart of hearts, I know you know this too.
 Why else would we now have specialty coffee shops selling a multitude of coffee products specifically designed to camouflage the taste of coffee by adding a zillion other flavors?